Accelerator-Based Applications Infrastructure

 Deadlines and usage periods are subject to possible modifications.
 Please check official platforms for the latest information.

-Evaluation and Access Committees
+Evaluation and Access Committee

 Competitive access to ICTS IABA facilities is managed through public calls and rigorous evaluation by external scientific committees, ensuring excellence and project impact.